briannonw/startup/README.md

 - [x] Calls to third party endpoints
 - [x] Backend service endpoints
 - [x] Frontend calls service endpoints
+##### Database/Login
+I associated quiz results with the logged in user.
+Quiz results and user credentials are stored in and retrieved from the database.
+- [x]  MongoDB Atlas database created
+- [x]  New user registration
+- [x]  Existing user authentication and logout
+- [x]  Use MongoDB to store user credentials and results
+- [x]  Restricts functionality based on authentication
 #### Midterm
 * [Midterm Notes](Midterm_Notes.md)